 By C. Wayne Jones, Ph.D.

 C. Wayne Jones, Ph.D., is Clinical Associate Professor of Psychology in the Department of Psychiatry at the University of Pennsylvania’s School of Medicine.
 He is the founder and director of the Center for Family Based Training.
-Dr. Jones has been designing curricula and providing training to Pennsylvania’s Family Based Mental Health Service programs since it was first launched more than 20 years ago.
+Dr. Jones has been designing curricula and providing training to Pennsylvania’s Family Based Mental Health Service programs since it was first launched more than 30 years ago.

-“This much-needed treatment manual is by far the most valuable resource for practitioners and supervisors I have seen during my 15 years of working in Pennsylvania’s Family Based Mental Health Services Program… Dr. Jones has provided us with a clearly defined clinical model to guide us in helping children who have complex and severe emotional problems, and their multi-stressed families.
-The book is engaging, well-organized, and full of useful case examples.
-Anyone who has had the pleasure of attending Dr. Jones’s trainings will immediately recognize in these pages his ability to synthesize a vast amount of information simply and practically.
+This much-needed treatment manual is by far the most valuable resource for practitioners and supervisors I have seen during my 25 years of working in Pennsylvania’s Family-Based Mental Health Services Program.
+In this Second Edition of Setting the Stage for Change, Dr. Jones has further clarified and defined an eco-systemic clinical model to guide us in helping children who have complex and severe emotional problems, and their multi-stressed families.
+The book is engaging, well-organized and full of useful case examples.
+Anyone who has had the pleasure of attending Dr. Jones’s training will immediately recognize in these pages his ability to synthesize a vast amount of information simply and practically.

 – Jerryl Miller, MA, Level of Care Director, Family Based Mental Health Services, WellSpan Philhaven, Mt Gretna, Pennsylvania